vasilyprokopov/aci-graphviz-cobra/README.md

 - [pyGraphviz](https://github.com/pygraphviz/pygraphviz)
 - [Graphviz](https://www.graphviz.org/)

-Make sure you have these installed before attempting to run the script.
+Make sure you have these installed before attempting to run the script on your system.

-If you don't want to bother with dependencies, run the tool in a Docker Container that we [maintain](docker/README.MD).

 ## Usage

+You can run the tool native on your system.
+Or, to avoid dealing with dependencies, you can run the tool in a Docker Container that we [maintain](docker/README.md).

 ```
 aci-graphviz-cobra.py
               [-h]